JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 - Bind TCP Shell
 - Reverse TCP Shell

-Reverse Shell consists of "sending" the shell, for example `/bin/sh` towards the listening attacker port.
+<p style="text-align: justify;">Reverse Shell consists of "sending" the shell, for example `/bin/sh` towards the listening attacker port.
 Unlike Bind Shell, we no longer need to bind on a port, listen on it and accept connections.
-All you need is a single sys_connect() syscall that does the same job connecting to, for example, listening netcat.
+All you need is a single sys_connect() syscall that does the same job connecting to, for example, listening netcat.</p>

 First, we'll try to reproduce this behavior using a C program.